11 Things To Do on the Isle of Wight

 A fun-filled day out for the family.

-The Haven Falconry team is dedicated, experienced falconers with a passion for birds of prey who aim to ensure visitors have fun while learning.
+The Haven Falconry team is dedicated, experienced falconers passionate about birds of prey who aim to ensure visitors have fun while learning.

 There is a superb collection of owls, hawks, falcons, eagles and vultures.
-The team specialises in their care and welfare while demonstrating the art of falconry together with the pleasure the birds offer in a close-up, hands-on experience.
+The team specialises in their care and welfare while demonstrating the art of falconry and the pleasure the birds offer in a close-up, hands-on experience.

-There is also a specialised pet’s corner for younger visitors, an Insect Hotel, Ferret Skywalk, gift shop and picnic area.
+There is also a specialised pet’s corner for younger visitors, an Insect Hotel, Ferret Skywalk, a gift shop and a picnic area.

 Haven Falconry is set within the Isle of Wight Steam Railway grounds and is well worth a visit.